๐Quick Start - MGS

 Step 2: Admin Login and Tenant Configuration

-Log in with your Admin credentials.
+Log in with your Admin Email and Password.

 Access the Tenant Admin screen; configure your subscription under the Subscription tab.